catsec/scrambler/README.md

 ### Disclaimer
 This tool is provided "as is" without warranty of any kind.
 Use at your own risk.
 Ensure proper backups before scrambling or recovering wallet words.

----

-You can copy and paste this content into a new `README.md` file in your project directory.
-Let me know if you need further assistance!